Sowyu/VectorScroll/README.md

 <img src="docs/icon.png" alt="VectorScroll icon" width="128" height="128">

 A tiny native macOS menu-bar utility that recreates Windows/Firefox-style vector scrolling.
+Built directly on Swift and AppKit with no external dependencies or frameworks (no Electron, no bundled runtimes).
+The whole app ships as a ~400 KB download, runs as a single lightweight process, and uses negligible CPU and memory while idle.

 The app appears in the macOS menu bar.